First EAGE/IFPEN Conference on Sulfur Risk Management in E&P

 Authors are encouraged to submit their material for publication in one of the journals of the association.
 Acceptance for the conference does not guarantee acceptance for publication in one of the journals.

-The Technical Programme Committee will consider all extended abstracts submitted to the EAGE by 1 October 2017 23.59 hrs (GMT +2).
-Authors will be notified by the middle of November 2017.
-By then the technical programme selection meeting has taken place and the technical programme is composed with definite session titles and presentation allocation.
+The Selection Committee will consider all abstracts submitted to the EAGE Head Office by 30 June 2018 23:59 hrs (GMT +2) and authors will be notified by end of June 2018.
+The technical programme selection meeting has then taken place and the technical programme with definite session titles and presentation allocation is composed.

 Oral and poster presentations are treated equally.